Random Chords

-If you randomly pick 2 or 3 notes from a scale or mode, you ll end up creating random chords.
-They wont necessarily sound good, but since we will use JavaScript for this, we can generate a bunch of chord progressions and tweak something that we like from that bunch.
+If you randomly pick 2 or 3 notes from a scale or mode, you’ll end up creating random chords.
+They won’t necessarily sound good, but since we will use JavaScript for this, we can generate a bunch of chord progressions and tweak something that we like from that bunch.
 We will use lodash for the random picking.

-We will create a new file called random-chords.js and start by importing our dependencies.
+We will create a new file called random-chords.js

 const _ = require('lodash');